Erynnis lucilius: Nutrition

 The larvae and mature caterpillars feed on leaves while adult butterflies consume flower nectar.

 Lifecycle

-Larva eggs are attached on the underside of plant leaves.
+Larva eggs are attached to the underside of plant leaves.
 Once hatched, the larva consume the surrounding plant leaves and rest from time to time in the shade of plants.
 Larva continue to eat until they fully mature as caterpillars.
-At full maturity, caterpillars begin their hibernation to being their transformation into adult butterflies.
+At full maturity, caterpillars enter their hibernation to begin their transformation into adult butterflies.
 Adult Duskywings pollinate plants as they consume nectar and seek out another butterfly to mate with.
 After mating, female Duskywings lay their newly born eggs on the underside of a plant leaf ready to hatch.

 Appearance

 The Duskywing will appear in shades of brown.
 The underside of the hindwing has marginal spots.
 Males of the species have a costal fold containing yellow-colored "scent scales" to provide a sense of smell.
 Females of the species have their "scent scales" on the 7th abdominal segment.